twurple/twurple/.github/ISSUE_TEMPLATE/bug-report.md

 ### Environment

-- Version
+- Version:
 - Node version: <!-- remove if not applicable -->
 - Browser version: <!-- remove if not applicable -->
-- Opearting system:
+- Operating system: